aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to PPSM within C++ Applications" h2="Convert CGM to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate CGM to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert CGM to PPSM?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing 2D and 3D drawings.
+It is widely used in the engineering and technical drawing fields.
+PPSM (PowerPoint Slide Show) is a presentation format used by Microsoft PowerPoint.
+It is used to store slides and other presentation related information.
+Converting CGM to PPSM is beneficial for C++ developers as it allows them to integrate CGM to PPSM conversion feature inside their C++ applications.

+<h2>How Aspose.Total Helps for CGM to PPSM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate, convert and render various file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.
+By using Aspose.PDF for C++, developers can export CGM to PPTX.
+And by using Aspose.Slides for C++, developers can convert PPTX to PPSM.
+This way, developers can easily integrate CGM to PPSM conversion feature inside their C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}